 - Teflon is used in solar panels as well as in the energy industry.
 Thermal barrier coatings based on zirconia are often used in turbine combustion chambers.
 Click here for more information on thermal barrier coatings.

 Plasma coatings are used in the sectors mentioned above due to their incredibly malleable nature.
 The thickness of the plasma coating may range anywhere from micrometers to millimeters.
-The powder is the most common component, although ceramics and metals are also viable options.
+Powder is the most common component, although ceramics and metals are also viable options.